plunkgj/tsn-pytorch/README.md

-# Changes in the fork:
+# Changes in this fork:
 This fork was created to migrate the TSN-Pytorch code to torch 1.0, and to operate on the synthetic SimulatedHome dataset.
 ## Main changes:
 - Currently tested and working for the BNInception convolutional model.